zianonlyhk/personal-website/content/blogs/01_intro_to_cfd_compressible.md

 $$
 \text{CFL} = \Delta t \left( \frac{|u|}{\Delta x} + \frac{|v|}{\Delta y} + \frac{|w|}{\Delta z} \right) \leq \text{CFL}_{\text{max}},
 $$
 where $\text{CFL}_{\text{max}}$​ depends on the numerical scheme.
 For the simple scheme we're using, we generally need $\text{CFL} \leq 1$ to ensure the simulation is stable and doesn't 'blow up'.
-A CFL number close to its maximum stable value helps to minimise numerical diffusion, which keeps sharp features in the flow, like shock waves, from smearing out over time.
+A CFL number close to its maximum stable value helps to minimize numerical diffusion, which keeps sharp features in the flow, like shock waves, from smearing out over time.

 Our update equation shows that we can find the state of a cell at the next time frame, $\mathbf{U}^{n+1}$, based on its current state, $\mathbf{U}^{n}$, _if and only if_ we can determine the flux terms ($\mathbf{F}_{i\pm\frac{1}{2},j,k}$​​, etc.) at the cell boundaries.